vippsas/vipps-developers/common-topics/landing-page.md

 In this way, we take responsibility for helping the user from the browser to the app, and to complete the payment in a familiar way.

+## Important notes

+* Users should never see the landing page on a device where the Vipps or MobilePay app is installed.
+* Any *optimization* of the normal payment flow may break the payment flow - if not today, then later.
+* The default behavior and our recommendations are based on years of experience and data, and we continuously monitor and improve it.

 ## User flow

 When a payment is initiated, the user is directed to a `url` which will either open